RakhithJK/jgm-pandoc-wiki/Pandoc-Extras.md

 - [TextMate bundle for pandoc], courtesy of David Sanson
 - [Tool for using pandoc from Notepad++], courtesy of Ted Lilley
 - [The Zim desktop wiki] can export content to markdown using pandoc extensions (need zim version 0.55 and up)
+- [Texts], Markdown WYSIWYM editor, is integrated with Pandoc.

 ## Shell Completion